Skip to main content

 google the definition of realistic

-Researchers have found time and time again that realistic people have far more "accurate judgment" that prevent them from taking an "unwarranted illusion" of things in general and provided a sense of responsibility and accountability.
+Researchers have found time and time again that realistic people have far more "accurate judgment" that prevents them from taking an "unwarranted illusion" of things in general and provides a sense of responsibility and accountability.

 It's a given, being unrealistic can work for the optimistic enthusiasts but will often leave them hanging on a limb or twisted in some sort of inopportune situation; leaving them overextended in most cases.
 These are people who find success by fluke without even knowing themselves how they got there.
 If you truly want to be successful, I urge you to take a realistic look at your goals.
 Yes, go ahead and dream big!
 But do put a realistic plan in place to achieve it.